 1. Remember that you’ll be walking through mud and be covered in dirt by the end of your trek.
 Consider bringing clothes that are not precious, that you don’t mind ruining.

-- Comfortable trekking shoes.
+Comfortable trekking shoes.
 Ideally, your shoes have good traction on the bottom.
 Even better if they are somewhat water-resistant.
 We recommend waterproof hiking boots.

 2. Food and water